Starchy foods and carbohydrates

 Wheat, oats, barley, rye and rice are commonly available cereals that can be eaten as wholegrains.

-This means cereal products consisting of oats and oatmeal, like porridge, and wholewheat products are healthy breakfast options.
+This means cereal products consisting of oats or oatmeal, such as porridge, and wholewheat products are healthy breakfast options.

 Barley, couscous, corn and tapioca also count as healthy cereal products.